kubecost/docs/install-and-configure/install/multi-cluster/thanos-setup/thanos-upgrade.md

 This is simplified if you're using our default _values-thanos.yaml_, which has the new configs already.

+{% hint style="info" %}
-> **Note**: For the Thanos Secret you're using, the "encrypt-sse" line needs to be removed.
+For the Thanos Secret you're using, the `encrypt-sse` line needs to be removed.
 Everything else should stay the same.
+{% endhint %}

 For example, view this sample config: